 command:

-To make a directory on the remote endpoint, we would use the `globus
+To make a directory on the remote endpoint, we would use the globus

-mkdir` command.
+command.
 For example, to make a folder in the users work

-To rename files on the remote endpoint, we can use the `globus rename`
+To rename files on the remote endpoint, we can use the globus rename

 command.
 To rename the test file we just created above, we would use the